-The three great innovators of the 17th century, Monteverdi(1567-1643), Giovanni Gabrieli (1556?-1612) and Corelli (1653-1713) can easily be paired with the three masters of the 18th, Handel (1685-1759), Bach (1685-1750) and Vivaldi (1678-1741).
+The three great innovators of the 17th century, Monteverdi (1567-1643), Giovanni Gabrieli (1556?-1612) and Corelli (1653-1713) can easily be paired with the three masters of the 18th, Handel (1685-1759), Bach (1685-1750) and Vivaldi (1678-1741).
 The circumstances of the connections, however, differ greatly.
 From the operas of Monteverdi to the operas of Handel, there are two complete generations of composers, highlighted by the careers of Francesco Cavalli (1602-1676) and Allessandro Scarlatti (1660-1725), both of whom were quite famous during their lifetimes.
 From the sacred concertos of Gabrieli to the cantatas of Bach, there are also two generations of composers, represented most vividly by the careers of Heinrich Schutz (1585-1672), a celebrated student of Gabrieli and Dietrich Buxtehude (1637-1707), a much lesser known composer.
 In contrast, Corelli was not only alive, but in the prime of his career when Vivaldi started his own creative output.
 From the list of six great innovators and masters, Bach is the only one to have regularly used the "sonata a quatro" texture, with frequent examples found in almost all of his major sacred compositions.
 He undoubtedly was influenced by Buxtehude, who also used the technique in his own cantatas.
-Several students of Heinrich Schutz, notably Matthias Weckmann (1616-1674), also frequently wrote sonatas with four parts and continuo, which could have also Bach's masterful counterpoint always emphasized influenced Buxtehude. independence of each melodic line, much to the delight of any four musicians fortunate enough to perform this music.
+Several students of Heinrich Schutz, notably Matthias Weckmann (1616-1674), frequently wrote sonatas with four parts and continuo, which could have influenced Buxtehude's decision to also compose in this medium.
+All the works in this volume serve as examples of Buxtehude's great influence on the early music of Bach, not only in the choice of texture but also the musical style.
+The influence becomes particularly obvious with the importance Buxtehude placed on instrumental obligatti in his vocal music.
+This is a style feature he inherited directly from Schutz and passed on to Bach, who perfected its use.